dbarkan/drp-clusters/README.md

 This step should take about a minute on the example input.

-### 6. Cluster Text annotation (coming soon)
+### 6. Cluster Text annotation
+The step of annotating clusters and outputting a table with details on each cluster and DRP was performed in the original analysis.
+If there is suitable interest it can be added here.

 ## Running Tests
-A handful of unit and integration tests are provided in this package, using the python `unittest` framework.
+A handful of unit and integration tests are provided in this package, using the Python `unittest` framework.
 These tests have high overlap with the example above (although do not run the full all-vs-all DRP alignment steps).

 Similar to the example, running the full set of tests requires access to MODELLER libraries.
 If you don't have access, you can still run a subset of these tests.